Packages and Binaries:

 file

---keep-key Do not change volume key.
+--keep-key Do not change volume key

---key-description=STRING Key description
+--key-description=STRING Keyring key description

 -d, --key-file=STRING Read the key from a file